atstp/wasabi/README.md

 ## about

-Directory structures are first thing _everyone_ sees :eyes: in _any_ project.
+Directory structures are first thing _everyone_ sees in _every_ project.
+First impressions and smooth introductions matter.

 There are a handful of one-off approaches from [wikipedia](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard),